-Officers must comply with the Code of Conduct and the Council's anti-fraud and corruption strategy and must not invite or accept any gift or reward in respect of the award or performance of any contract.
-It will be for the Officer to prove that anything received was not received corruptly.
+You must comply with the Code of Conduct and the Council's anti-fraud strategy.
+You must not invite or accept any gift or reward in respect of the award or performance of any contract.
+It will be for you, the officer, to prove that anything received was not received corruptly.
+Gifts and Hospitality must be recorded in the online register.